amanparmar1720-hue/Credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection System

 A machine learning project to detect fraudulent credit card transactions from highly imbalanced real-world datasets.
-The project covers the full pipeline from **data preprocessing → handling class imbalance → model training → evaluation → deployment** as an API.
+The project covers the full pipeline from **data preprocessing to handling class imbalance then to model training then to evaluation and finally deployment** as an API.

 ---